kochvic/maturita/README.md

   22) SOL - návrh tabulky, základní operace, primární klíč, cizí klíč
   23) SOL - agregační fce, spojení tabulek, poddotazy, skupiny (GROUP BY, HAVING, aj.)
   24) Skriptovací jazyk - PHP

-## Témata k ústní maturitní zkoušce z Anglického jazyka
-  1. The United Kingdom
-  2. London
-  3. Places of interest in the UK
-  4. Australia & New Zealand
-  5. Canada
-  6. The USA
-  7. Cities in the USA
-  8. Feastdays, holidays and festivals in English-speaking countries
-  9. The Czech Republic
-  10. Prague
-  11. Places of interest in the Czech Republic
-  12. Feastdays, holidays and festivals in the Czech Republic
-  13. The Czech Republic- My Region
-  14. The Czech Republic and the Media in the Czech Republic
-  15. Czech and British cuisine
-  16. Computers and Data communication
-  17. New ways of social communication
-  18. Anglo-American Literature
-  19. Anglo-American Famous Personalities
-  20. Czech Famous Personalities